-In our previous post, we covered why the North Star is important for your product: it is that singular purpose that drives you and your team.
-If you’re building a Radical Product, your North Star is the root that anchors your company and products.
-Your business strategy and your product strategy should all be aligned to your North Star — which is why it’s worth spending some time getting it right from the very beginning.
+In our previous post, we covered why your vision is important for your product: it is that singular purpose that drives you and your team.
+If you’re building a Radical Product, your vision is the root that anchors your company and products.
+Your business strategy and your product strategy should all be aligned to your Vision — which is why it’s worth spending some time getting it right from the very beginning.

 This post gives you a repeatable approach to ensure you never write a statement like that… ever.

 - Articulates the problem that the company is looking to solve.
-The “Why” is the most important part of your North Star.
+The “Why” is the most important part of your vision.
 Make sure that you are able to succinctly describe the problem you’re looking to solve.
-When your North Star articulates the problem clearly, it’s easier for your team to intuitively understand the problem, and gives everyone a clear purpose in solving it.
+When your vision articulates the problem clearly, it’s easier for your team to intuitively understand the problem, and gives everyone a clear purpose in solving it.
 It’s best to steer clear of words like “to revolutionize…” or “to reinvent…”, because these merely state the “How” rather than the “Why”.

 - Presents a visualizable end state.
-Your North Star isn’t about your actions, but rather your desired outcome.
+Your vision isn’t about your actions, but rather your desired outcome.
 When it’s a tangible, visualizable end state instead of something abstract, people can internalize it and make it their own dream.

 - Galvanizes both your internal stakeholders and your external customers.
-Your North Star is also going to be a guide for your sales and marketing teams, and will form the foundation of your external messaging.
-It’s important that your North Star resonates with your customers, since you want them alongside you on this journey.
+Your vision is also going to be a guide for your sales and marketing teams and will form the foundation of your external messaging.
+It’s important that your vision resonates with your customers since you want them alongside you on this journey.
 This is why we recommend steering away from mission statements like “To be a leader in…” — your customers don’t care who the leader is!
 They just care that they can buy a great product that solves their problems.

 The SpaceX mission statement in my mind is one of the most inspiring ones that I’ve ever read.
 It articulates the problem the company is working to solve, and many of us instinctively share their dream of exploring the stars.